 - hats, children – adult sizes

 Here are some of the artists currently featured.

 Please see the YARNS page for this information.

 We have handwoven scarves from several local weavers – all unique, many for year-round wear.
-We also have shawls (sometimes blankets and throws), table runners, hot pads, placemats, and small rugs.
+We also have shawls, throws, towels, hats, mittens, baby clothes, and small rugs & a runner.
 This is a small store with a small selection in some cases, but it’s definitely worth a look!

-Scarves, Shawls: Ziporah Hildebrandt, plant dyed silk scarves; Joanne Wood Peters – handpainted, handwoven; Mary Lou Splain, handwoven; Kristen Schmitter, crocheted; Anita Thompson, handwoven scarves
+Scarves, Shawls: Ziporah Hildebrandt, plant dyed silk scarves; Joanne Wood Peters – handpainted, handwoven; Kristen Schmitter, crocheted; Anita Thompson, handwoven scarves

 Socks: Cynthia Herbert (Moonshine Design at Keldaby) – local mohair hand-dyed socks; Woodcock Farm alpaca socks and felt boot or slipper liners

-Accessories (woven, felted): Margaret Stancer nuno felted bags; Sarah Strong, cotton project bags; Pashya White, vintage silk small bags; Bonny Grant, pottery yarn bowls
+Accessories (woven, felted): Sarah Strong, cotton project bags; Anita Thompson, towels; Pashya White, vintage silk small bags;

-Wooden ware: Walt Quist, wooden swifts and niddy-noddies; Richard Williams, wooden yarn bowls
+Wooden ware: Walt Quist, wooden swifts; Richard Williams, wooden yarn bowls